U.S. Agricultural Trade at a Glance

 U.S. Agricultural Imports Expanded Steadily, Mostly Driven by Consumer-oriented Products

-U.S. agricultural imports also expanded steadily over the past quarter century, largely driven by growing domestic demand for an array of consumer-oriented products.
-Between 1996 and 2021, total agricultural imports more than quadrupled in value, reaching $171 billion in 2021.
+U.S. agricultural imports also expanded steadily over the past 25 years, largely driven by growing domestic demand for an array of consumer-oriented products.
+Between 1997 and 2022, total agricultural imports more than quintupled in value, reaching $198 billion in 2022.

-Consumer-oriented products have dominated U.S. agricultural imports and have grown faster than total agricultural product imports, increasing on average by nearly 7 percent annually since 1996.
+Consumer-oriented products have dominated U.S. agricultural imports and have grown faster than total agricultural product imports, increasing on average by nearly 7 percent annually since 1997.
 Increasing demand for year-round variety in foods has driven imports of horticultural products during the offseason in U.S. production.
-Horticultural products (including fruits, nuts, vegetables and beverages) accounted for more than half of U.S. agricultural imports in 2021.
-Sugar and tropical products (such as coffee, cocoa, and spices) accounted for approximately 15 percent of imports (see figure 7).
+Horticultural products (including fruits, nuts, vegetables, and beverages) accounted for more than half of U.S. agricultural imports in 2022.
+Sugar and tropical products (such as coffee, cocoa, and spices) accounted for approximately 15 percent of imports ( figures 7 and 8).

-For data on U.S. imports by level of processing, see the U.S. Agricultural Trade Update.
+For recent data on U.S. imports by level of processing, see the U.S. Agricultural Trade Update.

 Share of Imports in Consumption Has Increased in Recent Years

-As the U.S. population has grown in size and diversity, the volume and variety of food consumed domestically have also increased (driving up imports of a range of agricultural products).
-Over the past decade, the share of imports in overall food and beverage consumption has trended upward, from 13.1 percent in 2010 to 18.3 percent in 2020.
+As the U.S. population has grown and diversified, the volume and variety of food consumed domestically have also increased driving up imports of a range of agricultural products.
+Over the past decade, the share of imports in overall food and beverage consumption has trended upward, from 13.2 percent in 2011 to 17.4 percent in 2021.
 Import shares (based on value) have been higher for manufactured products than for nonmanufactured products, due in part to higher unit prices for manufactured imports.
 Manufactured products drove the rise in import share of consumption growth between 2008 and 2012.
-Since 2013 nonmanufactured products (such as food grains and horticultural goods) have driven increases in the share of imports in food consumption (see figure 9).
+Since 2013, nonmanufactured products (such as fruits and vegetables) have driven increases in the share of imports in food consumption (figure 9).

 For the data set, see Import Share of Consumption (2008-2021).